 Dash Cams were introduced to improve road safety and help support insurance claims/prove culpability - and they are highly effective in these aims.
 However, there are a few minor drawbacks to mention.

 Since your dashcam is reading everything in front of your car, there is the possibility you will impinge on someone's privacy.
 Since modern dashcam systems can upload footage directly to web storage or social media, there's the possibility that footage could be used to invade someone’s privacy.
 More worryingly, perhaps, footage concerning a serious crime may leak out on the public domain, when it should only be used in a courtroom.

 There's also the more general concern that the UK, among other nations, is becoming a “surveillance society” - and that dashcams combined with CCTV means that we're nearly always being observed.
 Some civil rights groups have raised concerns over these developments.

-Footage could be used against you
+Dashcam footage could be used against you

 Drivers generally install a dashcam to protect themselves from poor/dangerous driving of others.
 But the footage your dashcam records could also be used against you.
 However, fear of this happening is a key reason why insurers believe drivers with dashcams are safer drivers.

-It could be distracting
+A dashcam could be distracting

 Although unlikely, your dashcam may obscure a hazard in the road ahead, potentially contributing to a collision.
 While rare, it does occasionally happen.
 It is illegal to position your dashcam in an unsafe manner.
 If police feel this is the case, you may be fined and any recorded footage be deemed inadmissible in court.
 Note: The Highway Code says any obstructions must not be more than 40mm into the area swept by the windscreen wipers.

-It may attract thieves
+A dashcam may attract thieves